Bjørn Paulsen: Return to Hammarby

 On 4 June 2021, Paulsen returned to his former club Hammarby IF in Allsvenskan, signing a three-and-a-half-year contract.
 The transfer came to effect on 15 July the same year, at the start of the summer transfer window.
 He featured in all six games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate, in which Paulsen scored), where the club was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out.

 Paulsen featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.

 OB

 On 11 July 2022, Paulsen returned to the Danish Superliga for an undisclosed fee, signing a three-year contract with OB.
+Soon after OB announced that his contract would not be renewed, on 13 May 2026, he announced his intention to retire at the end of the 2025–26 Danish Superliga season.

 Style of play

 Paulsen prefers to play as a central defender.
 However, he has been known as a utility player throughout his whole career in Denmark, making appearances in almost every outfield position during his time with both SønderjyskE and Esbjerg.
-At Hammarby, Paulsen started out playing as a central offensive midfielder, before pairing up with compatriot Mads Fenger in the central defence during the second half of the 2017 season.
+At Hammarby, Paulsen started out playing as a central attacking midfielder, before pairing up with compatriot Mads Fenger in the central defence during the second half of the 2017 season.
+He departed the club after 105 appearances and one Danish 1st Division title.